Parkland Dedication Bylaw Update

 I am pleased to see that the Parkland Dedication By-law will be reviewed every 4 years, once per term of Council.
 Before the last update, no meaningful changes had been made for almost 30 years and Guelphites were seriously shortchanged as a result.

-Susan Watson about 2 years ago
+Susan Watson over 2 years ago

 I suggest the City of Guelph and other Ontario municipalities seek an Amendment to the Planning Act that would enable municipalities to make use of park dedication funds to execute new capital works within parks and open spaces for the benefit of new residents for which the park land dedication is assessed.